 The design scheme focuses on improving access and permeability into the park for the public.
-It is proposed to widen the existing Blackrock DART Station access path with a new prominent entrance plaza to the park.
-This widened access will require consultation and a possible compulsory purchase of land from the neighboring property.
+It is proposed to widen the existing Blackrock DART Station laneway up to 5m with a new formal entrance plaza to the park.
+This widened laneway will require consultation and a possible compulsory purchase of land from the neighboring property.
 Two additional controlled pedestrian crossings are recommended on the Rock Road.
 The masterplan also includes a proposal for an entirely new, reconfigured entrance at Booterstown, announcing the park for people traveling out of the city centre into Dún Laoghaire Rathdown.